andycranston/findfile/README.md

 ```

 This will run the `index.bat` Windows batch file.
 Depending on
-how many files/directories are on your `C:` drive and how fast
+how many files and directories are on your `C:` drive and how fast
-your laptop /desktop is this could take a few minues.
+your laptop or desktop is this could take a few minutes.

 When the `index.bat` Windows batch file has completed type: